oracle-livelabs/security/data-safe/events/events.md

-# Get notified about security drift on your target databases by setting up Oracle Data Safe events
+# Get notified about security drift on your target databases by setting up notifications in Oracle Data Safe

-In this lab, you configure the Events service to notify you via email when there is security drift on your target database.
+In this lab, you set up contextual notifications in Oracle Data Safe to notify you via email when there is security drift on your target database.

 Estimated Lab Time: 20 minutes